TemirkhanN/TukitaLangBot/README.md

 TODO
+- [ ] Configure deployment with alpha-test invitation-token
-- 2 buttons/options on 1 line.
-3 or more doesn't fit
+- [x] 2 buttons/options on 1 line.
+3 or more doesn't fit(each option comes on new line)
-- difficulty level
+- [ ] difficulty level
-- pronunciation reference
+- [ ] pronunciation reference
-- interesting facts(laragliri, ladiril rukya and etc.)
+- [ ] interesting facts(laragliri, ladiril rukya and etc.)